tripal/tripal/docs/user_guide/custom_tables.rst

 2. Reach out to the Chado community on the `Chado mailing list <https://sourceforge.net/projects/gmod/lists/gmod-schema>`_ and ask for advice on your design.
 3. If you think your new table would benefit others, consider requesting it be added to a future version of Chado by adding an issue in the `Chado GitHub issue queue <https://github.com/gmod/chado/issues>`_.
 4. Write your table in the `Drupal Schema API <https://www.drupal.org/docs/7/api/schema-api/introduction-to-schema-api>`_ array format.
-5. Navigate to the  **Tripal → Data Storage → Chado -> Custom Tables** page on your site click the `Add Custom Table` link at the top and cut-and-paste the schema array and click the `Add` button.
+5. Navigate to the  **Tripal → Data Storage → Chado -> Custom Tables** page on your site.
+Click the `Add Custom Table` link at the top and cut-and-paste the schema array and click the `Add` button.

 .. image:: ./custom_tables.2.png